chrischeyne/Cassandra-Monitor/README.md

 CASSANDRA MANAGER PROJECT

-VERSION 0.0.15
+VERSION 0.0.16a

-Thu Dec  1 15:06:41 GMT 2011
+Tue Dec  6 16:56:08 GMT 2011

-This project aims to provide a management interface to Cassandra and also delve deep inside the JMX infrastructure to provide real-time health monitoring of the Cassandra/JVM internals by polling a python 'bean-like' attributes.
+This project initially aims to provide a management interface to Cassandra and also delve deep inside the JMX infrastructure to provide real-time health monitoring of the Cassandra/JVM internals by polling a python 'bean-like' attributes.
 It is also envisioned that there will be a benchmarking system using statistical theories for schema/data optimisation and real-time graphing of individual node structures and benchmarks.
 In other words, real-time analysis of incoming data; real-time analysis of actual performance and also integrating (FUTURE) hadoop-based mapreduce system and